pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 ### Include response output in the docs

 We're actively working on improving our documentation and adding response output to all our commands.
 This is a lot of work because we have a ton of commands.
 A few commands are already done to show an example of what we are trying to do but we are definitely looking for contributors to help us.
-If you feel like writing some documentation be sure to take a look at [issue #3754](https://github.com/pnp/cli-microsoft365/issues/3754).
+If you feel like writing some documentation be sure to take a look at this [response output epic issue](https://github.com/pnp/cli-microsoft365/issues/3754).

 ### New Teams commands to work with meetings

 We're working on a series of new commands to allow you to work with teams meetings.
 There's a lot of work to be done here, so if you like to join in, you're very welcome to checkout our [Teams meetings epic issue](https://github.com/pnp/cli-microsoft365/issues/3788).

+### More Power Platform commands in the making

+We're working on a series of new commands that will help manage Power Platform solutions, Dataverse, Power Platform settings, etc. There's a lot of work to be done here, so if you like to join in, you're very welcome to checkout our [Power Platform epic issue](https://github.com/pnp/cli-microsoft365/issues/3670).

 ### Discussions

 CLI for Microsoft 365 is constantly growing and evolving.
 We're always looking for ways to improve.
 There are still many areas not covered by the CLI as well as many amazing ideas for unique features the tool might provide.
-Currently we are considering adding support with commands which will allow you to manage file versioning or document sets in SharePoint Online.
 Your feedback will help us make the right decisions in which areas we should focus on.
 If you want to help out please do join the currently open [discussions](https://github.com/pnp/cli-microsoft365/discussions)

 What else could we simplify?
 Let us know what you think by helping out with one of our [open issues](https://github.com/pnp/cli-microsoft365/issues) or chime in on our [discussions](https://github.com/pnp/cli-microsoft365/discussions)!